-The template for this is located on the ADAA website at: http://adaa.engin.umich.edu/admin/ptr/ Please do not edit the format of the template.
+The template for this is located on the ADAA website at:

+http://adaa.engin.umich.edu/admin/ptr/ Please do not edit the format of the template or remove any headings.

 Candidate's own ranking of journals/conferences

 - Include candidate's information here. - Candidate may include a brief rationale for the selection of publication venues